ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/olap-etl-task.markdown

 1. Add a new setting.
 2. Select the name of the parquet table for which you want to override the ID column.
 3. Select the name for the table's ID column.
-4. Save the setting.
+4. Click to add this setting.
-5. Edit an existing setting.
+5. Click to edit this setting.

 {WARNING/}